CR-39 for Nuclear Particle Track Detection

 The thermoset polymer, CR-39, is used in nuclear particle tracing and calorimetry as a solid state nuclear track detector (SSNTD).
 When a high energy particle impacts the polymer it breaks bonds and allows for preferential etching during post-exposure processing.
 These etched tracks can then be observed and characterized under a microscope.

 Thermal/epithermal neutrons can be detected by coating CR-39 with boron to produce the 10B(n,a)7Li reaction and subsequent alpha-particle detection.
-Boron-coated CR-39 is manufactured by BSI for neutron detection applications.
+Boron-coated CR-39 is manufactured by BSI for neutron detection applications — see our published work on boron nitride coatings for CR-39.

 This SSNTD has a wide variety of applications of radiation measurement, including home radon detection, dosimetry, and is a less visceral display of radiation damage for educators.